Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 07:19 A multiple levels.

-07:20 I think the auto formatting, like Jupiter should format that code as I type, I I shouldn't have to run command line things against it to get formatted code like Visual Studio Code, PyCharm.
+07:20 I think the auto formatting, like Jupyter should format that code as I type, I I shouldn't have to run command line things against it to get formatted code like Visual Studio Code, PyCharm.

 07:32 It gives you that support as you go.